-Our Eco-school committee once again successfully achieved their Green September 2015.
+Our Eco-school committee once again successfully achieved another Green flag status in January 2018.

 The Eco-School Committee is made up of pupils, teachers and governors, who meet regularly to plan for and review our work towards maintaining the Green Flag status.